mrfinnsmith/FrisConnections/README.md

 - localStorage persistence for user performance data
 - Accurate win percentage and streak calculations
 - Stats display in results modal after game completion

+✅ **Site Navigation**
+- About page with creator information and collaboration contact
+- Header navigation with clickable site title and page links
+- Consistent styling across all pages using CSS custom properties

 ## Features Not Yet Implemented